Samu-Legal-Technology/samu-ocr-extraction-poc/README.md

 This project uses CDK for Infrastructure as Code.
 The following will explain how to use the infrastructure.
+All necessary node modules are declared in package.json.
+Assuming you have nodejs already installed, a simple `npm i` will get all the tools you need.

 ## Useful commands